corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/node-database-developer.md

 this behaviour differs from Corda Open Source where the value is not wrapped in double quotes.

 Do not change the default isolation for this database (*READ_COMMITTED*) as the Corda platform has been validated for functional correctness and performance using this level.
-The `runMigration` value should be set to *true* when using *administrative* permissions only, otherwise set the value to *false*.
+You can only run the `run-migration-script` sub-command when using *administrative* permissions.

 Copy the PostgreSQL JDBC Driver *42.2.8* version *JDBC 4.2* to the node directory `drivers`.

-### 3. Start the node to auto-create schema objects
+### 3. Run the `run-migration-script` sub-command to create all database schema objects

-The node will create all database schema objects upon startup, as `runMigration` is set to `true`.
+For the node to create all database schema objects, you should run the `run-migration-script` sub-command.

 Additionally, the node will create any tables for CorDapps containing Liquibase database migration scripts.